 Read more: Rock climbing in Achensee’s Rofan Mountains

-With the travel trend moving to seeing more than one destination in one block of holiday time, why not combine Italy’s famous food valley and lesser-known cultural hotspots of Emilia Romagna, with one of Austria’s most adventurous playgrounds in Tirol?
+With the travel trend moving to see more than one destination in one block of holiday time, why not combine Italy’s famous food valley and lesser-known cultural hotspots of Emilia Romagna, with one of Austria’s most adventurous playgrounds in Tirol?

-Getting from Italy to Austria
+Getting from Austria to Italy / Italy to Austria

 Trains in Italy